storybookjs/addon-postcss/README.md

 ## PostCSS 8+

-If your project requires you to be using PostCSS v8, you can swap the included PostCSS by passing it as an option to this addon.
+If your project requires you to be using PostCSS v8, you can replace the included PostCSS by passing `postcssLoaderOptions` to this addon.

 First, you'll need to install PostCSS v8 as a dependency of your project: